seventown/hugo/content/articles/bridge-guide.md

 *   Build offensive pressure
 *   Be able to defend when the other team has offensive pressure.

-To be clear, the term  **pressure**  means the ability to keep the opponent at their base.
+To be clear, the term&nbsp; **pressure**&nbsp; means the ability to keep the opponent at their base.
 Having more pressure means they’re less likely to score, so keeping pressure is important, and you’ll see people making callouts about pressure when watching videos.

 Here’s a few bridge videos for you to look at: